BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 If this rule is triggered before `"H"` is defined, it won't do anything.
 If it is triggered after `"H"` is defined, then it will remove that fact from `DB_Letters` and trigger inverted database conditions.
 This will also allow `"H"` to be re-defined and trigger database conditions again.

-We can also use database actions with variables that have already been assigned a value.
+> We can also use database actions with variables that have already been assigned a value.
+{.is-info}

 Let's look at a more complicated example that creates a database named `DB_TagTracker`.
 This database should contain a fact for every player character who has been tagged with something we care about.
 For simplicity, we'll just call it `EXAMPLE_TAG`.
 We can maintain this database with these two rules: